kyma-project/website/content/blog-posts/2023-01-04-jwt-best-practices/index.md

 ### Avoid using unsafe or deprecated algorithms

-It's important to avoid using unsafe or deprecated algorithms in JWTs.
-This includes algorithms that have known vulnerabilities or have been superseded by newer, more secure algorithms.
+Avoid using unsafe or deprecated algorithms in JWTs.
+As unsafe, consider those algorithms which have known vulnerabilities or are superseded by newer and more secure ones.
 The algorithm used to sign a JWT should be appropriate for the level of security needed.
 As an example RSA-PKCS1 v1.5 encryption algorithms should be avoided.

 ### Remember about key management practices